10 Must-See Attractions in Mexico City (And Why Each One Is Worth Your Time)

 8. Palacio de Bellas Artes

 The Palace of Fine Arts is home to the National Symphony Orchestra, the National Institute of Fine Arts and Literature’s administrative center, the National Opera Company, the National Theater Company, the Mexican Folkloric Ballet and the Chamber of Fine Arts Orchestra.
-Up to 1700 people can fit inside to enjoy performances.

 9. Roma Neighborhood

 The city’s hipster quarter is centered in the thriving Roma neighborhood.
 If you want to shop at charming boutiques, have easy access to many of Mexico City’s main attractions, and peruse gorgeous shops, Roma is the perfect place to stay.
-It is close to the Condesa neighborhood and is situated immediately west of Centro Historico.
+It is close to the Condesa neighborhood and is situated immediately west of Centro Histórico.

-Roma, formerly a wealthy neighborhood in Mexico City, went through economic difficulty after the 1985 earthquake.
+Roma, once a wealthy neighborhood in Mexico City, faced economic hardship after the 1985 earthquake.
 Fortunately, the area has lately undergone a renaissance and is now one of the safest areas in the city.
-Locals appreciate Roma’s blend of colorful street art, art deco houses and the hipster atmosphere in the area.

 10. Museo Nacional de Antropología